-Travel Time vs. Commuting Time
+Travel vs. Commuting Time

+Commuting is going back and forth to work.
+Everyone (at least everyone who doesn't work at home) commutes to a job.
 Commuting time is personal time, not business time.
 The IRS does not allow businesses to deduct commuting time as a business expense, and employees should not be paid for the commuting time.

 The Department of Labor (DOL) discusses employees who drive employer-provided vehicles.
-The DOL considers time spent in home-to-work travel by an employee in an employer-provided vehicle, or in activities performed by an employee that are incidental to the use of the vehicle for commuting, generally is not "hours worked" and, therefore, does not have to be paid.
+The DOL considers the time spent in home-to-work travel by an employee in an employer-provided vehicle, or in activities performed by an employee that are incidental to the use of the vehicle for commuting, generally is not "hours worked" and, therefore, does not have to be paid.

+Travel time for hourly and salaried employees may be counted differently.
 Pay to employees for local travel time is only applicable to non-exempt (hourly) employees, not to exempt (professional or managerial) employees.
 Exempt employees are paid for their expertise by the job, not by the hour.

-Travel Examples: Paid or Not Paid?
+Incidental vs. Work Travel: Paid or Not Paid?

 - An employee drives to work from his home every day.
 You ask him to stop on his way and pick up bagels for the staff meeting.
 This driving time is not paid.
 Time commuting to work is never paid time; the time to stop for the bagels is "incidental" to the commuting and is not part of the employee's job.